tinytag/tinytag/README.md

     tag.images        # image types and their data

-The following possible image types exist:
+The following common image types exist:

-    other
-    icon
-    other_icon
     front_cover
     back_cover
     leaflet
     media
+    other

+The following less common image types are provided in an `extra` dict:

+    icon
+    other_icon
     lead_artist
     artist
     conductor